-- 2.4.1 After approval tests have been completed, a report should be submitted to the Administration.
-This report should include information regarding the test design, methods of analysis and the results of these analyses. - 2.4.2 The results of biological efficacy testing of the BWMS should be accepted if it is shown that the system has met the standard in Regulation D-2 in all test cycles as specified in paragraph 4.7 under land-based testing and shipboard testing as specified in section 2.2 of this Anne x.
+2.4.1 After approval tests have been completed, a report should be submitted to the Administration.
+This report should include information regarding the test design, methods of analysis and the results of these analyses.

+2.4.2 The results of biological efficacy testing of the BWMS should be accepted if during the land-based and shipboard testing conducted as specified in sections 2.2 and 2.3 of this annex it is shown that the system has met the standard in regulation D2 in all test cycles as provided in paragraph 4.7 below.